 The fit is what makes our pant such a hot item.
 Since its introduction, this pant has been a #1 seller.
 The fit is flawless and brilliantly engineered to flatter every curve of your body without clinging.
 This is one of those rare pants that flatter all body types.
 The pant also comes in three inseam lengths so you can get the right length to flatter you.

-The versatility, the design details and the styling are classic and minimal which make the Modern Bootleg Pant easy to dress up or down.
+The versatility, the design details and the styling are classic and minimal which make the Traditional Bootleg Pant easy to dress up or down.
 This pair of pants can easily go from the gym to dinner by changing your top and adding accessories.

 - The fit of your shoes is really important in being able to wear them.
 Find a pair that fits properly in the toes.
 Have your feet measured, as your shoe size changes just as every part of your body does, and pay attention to the width.
 Some times an open toe works better as you have more wiggle room.